freeCodeCamp/guide/src/pages/linux/basic-linux-commands/index.md

   - The touch command is used to create a file.
 It can be anything, from an empty txt file to an empty zip file. 'touch new.txt' will create a new file with name new.
   9. **mv** — move
   - Use the mv command to move files through the command line.
 We can also use the mv command to rename a file.
 For example, if we want to rename the file “text” to “new”, we can use 'mv text new'.
+ 10. **ifconfig** — interface configuration
+  - ifconfig is a system administration utility in Unix-like systems.it uses to configure network interfaces.